python/cpython/Doc/library/hashlib.rst

 This module implements a common interface to many different secure hash and message digest algorithms.
 Included are the FIPS secure hash algorithms SHA1, SHA224, SHA256, SHA384, and SHA512 (defined in FIPS 180-2) as well as RSA's MD5 algorithm (defined in Internet :rfc:`1321`).
-The terms secure hash and message digest are interchangeable.
+The terms "secure hash" and "message digest" are interchangeable.
 Older algorithms were called message digests.
 The modern term is secure hash.

 .. warning::